China completes historic Mars spacecraft landing | Technology

 The craft left its parked orbit at about 1700 GMT Friday (0100 Beijing time Saturday).
 The landing module separated from the orbiter three hours later and entered the Martian atmosphere, the official China Space News said.
 It said the landing process consisted of "nine minutes of terror" as the module decelerates and then slowly descends.

-A solar-powered rover, named Zhurong, will now survey the landing site before departing from its platform to conduct inspections.
+The official landing time was 2318 GMT (0718 Beijing time), Xinhua said, citing the China National Space Administration.
+The rover took more than 17 minutes to unfold its solar panels and antenna and send signals to ground controllers more than 320 million kilometers away.
+The rover, named Zhurong, will now survey the landing site before departing from its platform to conduct inspections.
 Named after a mythical Chinese god of fire, Zhurong has six scientific instruments including a high-resolution topography camera.
-The rover will study the planet's surface soil and atmosphere.
-Zhurong will also look for signs of ancient life, including any sub-surface water and ice, using a ground-penetrating radar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)